 Espoma Garden Tone – Get it on Amazon

 This is perhaps the simplest method of fertilizing peppers.
 Garden Tone is a slow-release all-purpose fertilizer that is applied once or twice per season.
 It should be mixed into the soil at the beginning of the year, and can also be applied mid-summer as a side dressing (sprinkled around the plant’s stem).
-Great for in-ground plantings.
+I especially like this blend for in-ground plants.

 Fox Farm Trio – Get it on Amazon

-What we love about this trio is the simplicity.
+What I love about this fertilizer trio is the straightforward application schedule.
 Each bottle of fertilizer is designed for a different stage of plant growth.
 You’ll use ‘Grow Big’ while your jalapeños are in their growth stage.
 Then, you will switch to ‘Big Bloom’ for healthy flower production.
 Finally, you’ll move to ‘Tiger Bloom’ through the harvest period.

-There are lots of other options out there, but I like to use water-soluble fertilizers for growing in pots.
-Liquid nutrients are immediately available for the plant to use, while granular types have to be broken down first.
+There are lots of other options out there, but I generally prefer water-soluble fertilizers for growing in pots.
+Liquid fertilizers also feed instantly, which help avoid nutrient deficiencies, but can also lead to over-feeding.
+Granular types have to be broken down first and rarely burn plants.

 Read more about pepper plant fertilizer in our article here.